nevinera/environment_helpers/README.md

 * `integer` - produces an integer from the environment variable, by calling `to_i` on it (if it's present).
 Note that this means that providing a value like "hello" means you'll get `0`, since that's what ruby does when you call `"hello".to_i`.
+* `file_handle` - produces a `Pathname` object if the path name given by the environment variable matches an existing path.